PrateekTh/data-3D/README_long.md

 A very definite solution to boost performance that I am personally interested in as well is WebGPU, which would allow the use of compute shaders.
 To understand the reasons, I will go over the <u>differences</u> between the CPU and GPU in layman terms:

-- The CPU contains a comparatively small number of very, very fast cores, which makes it suitable for a wide variety of tasks.
-This makes it ideal to be modelled and labelled as a general purpose "brain" of a computer.
+- *The CPU contains a comparatively small number of very, very fast cores, which makes it suitable for a wide variety of tasks.
+This makes it ideal to be modelled and labelled as a general purpose "brain" of a computer*.

-- The GPU, on the other hand, is  a rather specialized device, which contains a large number of cores, that are not as (comparatively) fast.
-This makes it really efficient and the go-to solutions in the specialized situations where it can be used.
+- *The GPU, on the other hand, is  a rather specialized device, which contains a large number of cores, that are not as (comparatively) fast.
+This makes it really efficient and the go-to solutions in the specialized situations where it can be used.*

-While working with WebGL graphic/processing task involves making use of both the CPU and the GPU, and the difference arrises in how well, and to what extent either of them support the needs.
+Intense graphic/processing tasks involve making use of both the CPU and the GPU, and the difference between WebGL and WebGPU arrises in how well, and to what extent either of them support the needs.

 - **Graphics API**: